KLunos/IT-Portfolio/Backups.md

 # Backups
-  - Backups are one of the biggest defenses against ransomware, hardware failure, and random chaos.
+  - Backups are one of the biggest defenses against cyber-attacks, hardware failure, or random chaos.

 ## My personal strategy
   - Local-only backups (no cloud).